k0sproject/k0smotron/docs/capi-advanced/components.md

 ## Component values

 k0smotron labels generated resources with `app.kubernetes.io/component` to describe their purpose.
-Use these values in the `component` field when targeting patches.
+Use these values in the `target.component` field when targeting patches.
 For the full list of component values, resource types, and their naming conventions, see [Generated Resources](../generated-resources.md).

-**Note:** A `(resourceType, component)` combination is not always unique.
+**Note:** A `(kind, component)` combination is not always unique.
 For example, `component: monitoring` is shared by two ConfigMaps (Prometheus and Nginx).
 A patch targeting such a combination will be applied to **all** matching resources.

 ## Notes and limitations

 - Patches are applied **in list order** after k0smotron generates each resource and before it is applied to the cluster.
-Multiple patches that match the same resource (same `resourceType` and `component`) are applied in sequence.
+Multiple patches that match the same resource (same `kind` and `component`) are applied in sequence.
-- A patch is applied to all generated resources that match the given `resourceType` and `component` combination.
+- A patch is applied to all generated resources that match the given `kind` and `component` combination.
 - Only resources created and managed by the K0smotron Cluster (documented in [Generated Resources](../generated-resources.md)) are patch targets.
 Other resources are not; for example, when using Cluster API, certificate Secrets are created by Cluster API controllers and follow Cluster API naming conventions, so they are not patch targets.